-- “Beam” as a verb means “radiant smile” which gives an image of hope and confidence even though the problem Tiny Beam Fund deals with is a grim one.
+- “Beam” as a verb means “smile radiantly” which gives an image of hope and confidence even though the problem Tiny Beam Fund deals with is a grim one.

 - Tiny Beam Fund is sensitive to the fact that it has only a tiny amount of resources.
-It is only trying to fill some cracks and clear some bottlenecks.
 It is careful not to wear a hat that is too big for its head.

 What is the legal status of Tiny Beam Fund?

-- Tiny Beam Fund is registered with the U.S. Internal Revenue Service as a non-profit organization, and incorporated in the state of Massachusetts in January 2019.
-It has also applied for tax-exempt status which is pending approval.
+- Tiny Beam Fund is incorporated in the state of Massachusetts in 2019.

 What motivated the formation of Tiny Beam Fund?

-- The founder of Tiny Beam Fund has long been troubled by all the negative impacts associated with rearing animals for human consumption using the industrial food animal production model, especially in low- and middle-income countries.
+- The founder of Tiny Beam Fund has long been troubled by all the negative impacts associated with rearing animals for human consumption on large, industrial scale that employs a distinctive system of production and value chain, especially when these adverse effects concern low- and middle-income countries.

-- Tiny Beam Fund was formed to support the search for solutions to this multi-faceted problem which inflicts grievous harm on animals, people, and the environment.
-Tiny Beam Fund aims particularly to highlight the fact that coming up with comprehensive, enduring solutions that work beyond developed economies is immensely challenging, and requires a deep, clear, firm understanding of the problem.
+- Tiny Beam Fund was formed to support a better understanding of and practical ways to address this multi-faceted problem which inflicts grievous harm on animals, people, and the environment.
+It aims particularly to highlight the fact that coming up with comprehensive, enduring solutions that work beyond developed economies is immensely challenging, and requires a deep, clear, firm understanding of the problem.

 Who lead it?

-- Although BQI and Tiny Beam Fund is conceived, led, and funded by a retired academic librarian, ever since its early days it has received invaluable guidance and assistance from a small group of individuals who help to shape it.
+- Ever since its early days Tiny Beam Fund has received invaluable guidance and assistance from a small group of individuals who help to shape it.
 They come from the philanthropic sector as well as academe and not-for-profit advocacy organizations.
-They are all seriously concerned about the problem of global industrial food animal production and work in their own ways to address it.
+They are all seriously concerned about the problem of global industrial food animal production.

 If you have questions please contact us: [email protected]